onap/vnfrqts-requirements/docs/Chapter8.rst

 "parameters" section in the
 environment file

-R-68198 A VNF’s Heat Orchestration template’s Environment File’s “parameters:” section **MAY** enumerate parameters.
+R-68198 A VNF's Heat Orchestration template's Environment File's "parameters:" section **MAY** enumerate parameters.

-R-59930 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “parameter_defaults:” section.
+R-59930 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "parameter_defaults:" section.

-R-46096 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “encrypted_parameters:” section.
+R-46096 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "encrypted_parameters:" section.

-R-24893 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “event_sinks:” section.
+R-24893 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "event_sinks:" section.

-R-42685 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “parameter_merge_strategies:” section.
+R-42685 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "parameter_merge_strategies:" section.

-R-67231 A VNF’s Heat Orchestration template’s Environment File’s **MUST NOT** contain the “resource_registry:” section.
+R-67231 A VNF's Heat Orchestration template's Environment File's **MUST NOT** contain the "resource_registry:" section.

 R-69663 A VNF **MAY** be composed from one or more Heat Orchestration Templates, each of which represents a subset of the overall VNF.

-R-33132 A VNF’s Heat Orchestration Template **MAY** be 1.)
+R-33132 A VNF's Heat Orchestration Template **MAY** be 1.)
 Base Module Heat Orchestration Template (also referred to as a Base Module), 2.)
 Incremental Module Heat Orchestration Template (referred to as an Incremental Module), or 3.) a Cinder Volume Module Heat Orchestration Template